Fivell/policies/src/pages/policies/employees_policy.md

    controls implemented, their responsibilities, and sanctions associated with violation of policies.
-Additionally, remote security is maintained through the use of VPN tunnels for all access to production systems with access to ePHI data.
+Additionally, remote security is maintained through the use of VPN tunnels for all access to production systems with access to PHI or PII data.
 7. All Versionista-purchased and -owned computers are to display this message at login and when the computer is unlocked: _This computer is owned by Versionista.
 By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://github.com/foxandgeese/policies).
-Please contact us if you have problems with this - leval@versionista.com_.
+Please contact us if you have problems with this - legal@versionista.com_.
-8. Employees may only use Versionista-purchased and -owned workstations for accessing production systems with access to ePHI data.
+8. Employees may only use Versionista-purchased and -owned workstations for accessing production systems with access to PHI or PII data.
    - Any workstations used to access production systems must be configured as prescribed in [§7.8](#7-8-employee-workstation-use).
    - Any workstations used to access production systems must have virus